 How To Add Blocks To Your Page

-- Start by typing “/” anywhere on the page and it will pull up the blocks menu.
+- Start by typing “/” anywhere on the page, and it will pull up the blocks menu.
 Scroll through the list and either hit Enter or select it with the mouse.

 How To Modify And Move Existing Blocks

-So you’ve started adding blocks and you’ve realized you’d prefer to add a toggle header instead of a standard Heading 2.
+So you’ve started adding blocks and realized you’d prefer to add a toggle header instead of a standard Heading 2.
 Click on the six dots on the left of a block – this will call up the block menu.
 If you click, hold, and drag the block, you can also move it around.

 Within the block menu, you’ll see several options.